-In 1984 American President Ronald Reagan told the story of “the little monk” at the annual National Prayer Breakfast in Washington D.C.
-His story is the narrative of a Hollywood epic, as could only be orated by the Hollywood actor he once was.
-At this international event, which goes back over 65 years, the President recounted the story in this way:
+In 1984, American President Ronald Reagan told the story of “the little monk” at the annual National Prayer Breakfast in Washington, D.C.
+His story is the narrative of a Hollywood epic, as it could only be orated by the Hollywood actor he once was.
+At this international event, which began in 1953, President Reagan recounted the story in this way:

 This power of prayer can be illustrated by the story that goes back to the fourth [sic] century – the monk… followed a crowd into the Coliseum, and… he saw the gladiators come forth, stand before the Emperor, and say, ‘We who are about to die salute you.’
 And he realized they were going to fight to the death for the entertainment of the crowds.
 He cried out, ‘In the Name of Christ, stop!’
 And his voice was lost in the tumult there in the great Colosseum…

 And as the games began… the crowds saw this scrawny little figure making his way out to the gladiators and saying, over and over again, ‘In the Name of Christ, stop!’
 And they thought it was part of the entertainment, and at first they were amused.
 But then, when they realized it wasn’t, they grew belligerent and angry…